Kauai Offers A President’s Club Trip Experience Unlike Any Other

-The Princeville Resort is an amazing blend of five-star elegance and Hawaiian hospitality.
+The Princeville Resort is a fantastic blend of five-star elegance and Hawaiian hospitality.
 Located on the exclusive North Shore of Kauai, the hotel has 251 guest rooms and is a tropical oasis in the middle of astounding natural beauty.
-There are lots of activities for guests to choose from including the Napali Snorkeling Adventure, the Jungle Valley Adventure, Tidepool Explorations, and Hanalei Star Gazing.
+There are lots of activities for guests to choose from, including the Napali Snorkeling Adventure, the Jungle Valley Adventure, Tidepool Explorations, and Hanalei Star Gazing.
 The nearby Princeville Ranch Adventures also offer zip lining, kayaking, and hiking along the 2,500 acres of private land along the North Shore.
 The renowned Makai Golf Club provides challenging obstacles and picturesque scenery.
 The Princeville Resort is also well known among guests for its eclectic cuisine, featured in the property’s several restaurants.
 Locally sourced crops are reflected on the restaurants’ menus each day.

-There is recent news of a big change coming to Princeville Resort.
+There is the recent news of a big change coming to Princeville Resort.
 Starwood has recently acquired the property and will be renovating and rebranding as 1 Hotel Hanalei Bay.
 With this development comes a new modern wellness center and ‘oversized’ fitness area.
-We’ll be keeping a close eye on how this affects group incentive travel, but with the latest trend of wanting to incorporate more wellness into programs, it’s likely this is going to make the property even more attractive for President’s Club Trips.
+We’ll be keeping a close eye on how this affects group incentive travel.
+Still, with the latest trend of wanting to incorporate more wellness into programs, it’s likely this is going to make the property even more attractive for President’s Club Trips.

 Meeting Planner Tip: 95% of the rooms have ocean views, so your entire group feels like a VIP.
 They will be enjoying postcard-perfect views of picturesque Hanalei Bay with the ‘Bali Hai’ mountains for a backdrop (from the movie South Pacific.)
-Lots of fantastic and unique activities are nearby: hiking the Napali coast, Waimea Canyon helicopter tours, and oceanview golfing.
+Lots of fantastic and unique activities are nearby: hiking the Napali Coast, Waimea Canyon helicopter tours, and oceanview golfing.

 The Grand Hyatt Kauai Resort & Spa